The Sims 3 Reviewed

 6:00 AM | Cord Kruse | Comment on this story

-The Armchair Empire has posted a new review of The Sims 3, the latest game in the popular series.
-The title adds customizable personalities, goal oriented gameplay, movie creation and editing, and an online community to the familiar lifesim formula.
-Armchair Empire gave the game a score of 9.5 out of 10.
+Gameplanet has posted a new review of the recently released The Sims 3.
+The game adds customizable personalities, goal oriented gameplay, movie creation and editing, and an online community to the familiar lifesim formula.
+Gameplanet gave The Sims 3 a score of 9. out of 10.

 From the review:

 Needs such as Bladder, Energy, Hunger dominate the majority of your day, however these are far easier to manage than in past iterations.
 This leaves you much more time to go out and have fun, and maybe even do some gardening if your Sim is keen.
 It's certainly great to be growing your own vegetables for the fridge or for the market.Head over to the link below to read the full review.

 A big ease-of-use improvement has been made to the careers.
 Now when your Sims go to work you have a number of options such as slacking off, sucking up to the boss or hanging with your co-workers.
 The nice part about this is that your Sims co-workers will become your friends, allowing you to increase your Sims friends base without having to constantly seek out people to communicate with.
 This was the bain of my previous The Sims experience.
 Having to have ten friends simply to rank up in my Sims career would result in endless headaches, and generally once I befriended the tenth person the others no longer liked my Sim.
 It made it a tedious process, and yet now it's just so easy.
 The career track itself too is much easier, and simply getting close to the boss can be enough to get a promotion, even if your skills arenít quite up to scratch in the field.